-The political science literature on the ENP has mainly focused on the question of whether the ENP applies the methods of enlargement to countries without a membership perspective or whether it constitutes a 'cross-pillar' comprehensive security initiative.
+The political science literature on the ENP has mainly focused on the question whether the ENP applies the methods of enlargement to countries without a membership perspective or whether it constitutes a 'cross-pillar' comprehensive security initiative.
 Both strands of literature construct their arguments by relying on the policy formulation stage.
-There appears to be a broad consensus among academics that the birth of the ENP was the result of a process of inter- and intra-institutional bargaining.
-The main discussions centred on which countries should be covered and what should be offered to the non-member states states (Del Sarto & Schumacher, 2005).
-The result of this bargaining process was a broad geographical coverage, which extended the reach of the policy to all 'neighbouring countries' without a membership perspective4, with the exception of Libya, Syria and Belarus.
-The incentives offered to the non-member states differ a lot from country to country.
+There appears to be a broad academic consensus that the birth of the ENP was the result of a process of inter- and intra-institutional bargaining.
+The main discussions centred on which countries should be covered and what should be offered to the non member states.
+The result of this bargaining process was a broad geographic coverage, which extended the reach of the policy to all 'neighbouring countries' without a membership perspective5, with the exception of Libya, Syria and Belarus.
+The incentives offered to the non member states differ a lot from country to country.

 The origins of the ENP are to be found in a number of discussions that took place in 2002.
-One of the most important inputs into the discussion was the letter written by Jack Straw, former British Foreign Minister, to his colleague, J. Piqué, Foreign Minister of Spain, which held the EU presidency at the time .
+One of the most important inputs in to the discussion was the letter written by J. Straw, Former British Foreign Minister, to his colleague, J. Piqué, the Foreign Minister of Spain, the country which held the EU presidency at the time.
 The letter is unambiguous in asserting the security motivations that should drive the EU's policy towards its 'New Neighbours'; it qualifies the Neighbourhood as both a source and a transit zone of 'soft security' threats to Europe.
-The speeches delivered by Romano Prodi in 2002 and 2003 on the ENP convey a different message, which more closely resembles the conceptualisation of the ENP as a socio-economic transformation project.
-In line with this latter view, the policy towards the 'New Neighbours' should be based on the principle of partnership5.
-Analysts have come to agree that, as time passes, the security-related features of the ENP became more accentuated.
+The speeches held by R. Prodi in 2002 and 2003 on the ENP convey a different message, which more closely resembles the conceptualisation of the ENP as a socio-economic transformation project.
+In line with this conceptualisation the policy towards the 'New Neighbours' should be based on the principle of partnership.6 Analysts have come to agree that, as time passes, the security related features of the ENP became more accentuated.
 There are a number of reasons why the 'security rationale' was strengthened during subsequent phases.
-Among them figured the adoption of the European Security Strategy in December 2003, the occurrence of inter-institutional differences between the
+Among them figured the adoption of the European Security Strategy in December 2003, the occurrence of inter-institutional differences between the Commission and the Council in spring 2004, and a broadened intra-institutional consultation process within the Commission.
+As a consequence of this broadened intra-institutional consultation a wider spectrum of sectoral Directorate Generals became involved in the drafting process.
+The security approach advocates that the EU should coerce partner states in to acting as 'gatekeepers' for preventing the spill over of security threats in to the EU.
+As mentioned previously, it is not the purpose of this paper to deny the enhanced security rationale embedded in the ENP; yet it refutes the idea that the ENP is only about security.
+The argument is sustained by showing that even the most security relevant provisions of the ENP, namely those related to JHA, contain remnants of the 'common values and socialisation' policy discourse (common values and socialisation approach).